A journal and pen on a counter

 But on those occasions when I had to write a rationale for anything, I would savour every second of the opportunity and would produce the most comprehensive, detailed, bullet-proof justifications the corporate areas had ever seen.

-Whenever our director needed a volunteer to write something, he didn’t need to finish describing what was needed, I was already scribbling an outline for my first draft.
+Whenever an executive needed a volunteer to write something, they didn’t need to finish describing what was needed; I was already scribbling an outline for my first draft.

 Even my grocery lists were getting verbose just for the sake of putting pen to paper and feeling a sense of creativity.
 They started reading like product descriptions on The Price is Right.